 Scarf–Her Fashion Box

 This is the blue version of the striped dress above.
 It’s the same style, but a very different fabric.
-The stripe dress was a very thin fabric, but this one is much thicker.
+The striped dress was a very thin fabric, but this one is much thicker.
 I feel this is definitely more of a ‘fall’ dress.
 I definitely prefer to wear this one with a belt as I feel the thicker fabric also make it look a bit thicker and wear a bit larger.
-I love this dress though, and the color is amazing.
-I love it with all the red accessories, blue and red has been one of my favorite combinations for a long time, hence the reason that was our wedding colors!
+I love this dress though, and the colour is amazing.
+I love it with all the red accessories, blue and red has been one of my favourite combinations for a long time, hence the reason that was our wedding colours!
 This dress is also great fun to twirl in!